Discover more from The Living Dark

 the inconsolable secret in each one of you—the secret which hurts so much that you take your revenge on it by calling it names like Nostalgia and Romanticism and Adolescence; the secret also which pierces with such sweetness that when, in very intimate conversation, the mention of it becomes imminent, we grow awkward and affect to laugh at ourselves; the secret we cannot hide and cannot tell, though we desire to do both.1

-Musicologist Maynard Solomon, in his book Late Beethoven: Music, Thought, Imagination, helpfully clarifies some things:
+Musicologist Maynard Solomon, in his book Late Beethoven: Music, Thought, Imagination, helpfully clarifies this desire by explaining its importance within the context of Romanticism in the arts:

 If there is an overriding metaphor in Romanticism, it probably is to be sought at the intersection of these interests [Das Unendliche (the infinite), Sehnsucht (yearning), Heimweh (nostalgia), and Innerlichkeit (inwardness)], in the representation of infinite longing for an ideal state of being; that is, the image in all its potential manifestations of the gulf between desire and fulfillment.2

-Lately what’s coming clear is that, as I said, Sehnsucht is really a kind of optical illusion based on the constriction, attenuation, or throttling of identity that is our current state as ego selves.
-The object Sehnsucht points toward is simply the real, honest-to-God memory of our own infinite being, as intuited within the dreamworld of projected ego identity and the perception of duality, of a self/world, self/other, subjective/objective divide that accompanies—or rather, that is—it.
+Lately what is impressing itself upon me is that, as I said, Sehnsucht is really a kind of optical illusion based on the constriction, attenuation, or throttling of identity that is our current state as ego selves.
+The object of desire that Sehnsucht points toward is simply the real, honest-to-God memory of our own infinite being, as intuited within the dreamworld of projected ego identity and the perception of duality, of a separation between self and other, self and world, subjective and objective, that accompanies and constitutes it.

 The pre-childhood consciousness held our potential: it could lead us to, and help us through, what our task or place in life could be.
 It was replaced by the fear, ambitions, and herd mentality—the fall into sleep and error.